Vodafone to win EU approval for $9.8 billion Ono deal - sources

 Telecoms providers say more mergers are necessary to offset falling revenues and to secure the funds to upgrade infrastructure for fast-speed broadband.

-Buying Ono will enable Vodafone to better compete with Spanish market leader Telefonica (TEF.MC).
+Buying Ono will enable Vodafone to better compete with Spanish market leader Telefonica.
 Vodafone's 25 percent share of the Spanish mobile market is expected to increase by almost two percentage points after the deal.

 The people said the European Commission has not demanded concessions from Vodafone, the world's second-largest mobile operator.